Terms and conditionsThese terms and conditions should be read in conjunction with our Learner FAQs

 When we refer to “the Code” in this document, we refer to the Education (Pastoral Care of International Students) Code of Practice 2016.
 The Code sets out the minimum standards of advice and care expected of New Zealand education providers to ensure the wellbeing of their international students.
 Practical Training Solutions is a signatory to the Code.

 A course comprises different learning and assessment activities and leads to a qualification.
-A Practical Training Solutions first aid course typically comprises a training session (face-to-face component of the course) and a self-directed learning module (usually completed by Learners in their own time).
+A Practical Training Solutions first aid course typically comprises a face-to-face session with a Trainer and learning that is done in the Learner’s own time.
 Upon successful completion of all course components, Learners are issued a certificate of completion and, if requested, NZQA unit standard credits.

 Early payment discount